Operations & Marketing Manager of Land & Lake Safaris

 Share article on

-You might pay a bit more when hiring a vehicle in Malawi, but this comes with the territory and many companies like ourselves, provide rescue and replacement services, 24hr emergency calls, 90% insurance cover and advice and tips on routes and services you may require.
+You might pay a bit more when hiring a vehicle in Malawi, but this comes with the territory and many companies provide rescue and replacement services, 24hr emergency calls, 90% insurance cover and advice and tips on routes and services you may require.

 It’s a journey of self-discovery, and in a trusty vehicle with google maps, Malawi is at your fingertips!